 Man’s music kills man with its undying curiosity.

 Music in the unlit body is destruction.
 Music in the unlit vital is passion.

 Music in the unlit mind is confusion.
 Music in the unlit heart is frustration.

 Music in the aspiring body is creation.
 Music in the aspiring vital is purification.

 Music in the aspiring mind is liberation.
 Music in the aspiring heart is revelation.

-Continue Reading at Sri Chinmoy, God The Supreme Musician, Agni Press, 1976.
+Sri Chinmoy, excerpt from God The Supreme Musician, Agni Press, 1976.

 Artist: Sri Chinmoy